ashley-hart/dpll-miniproject/code/README.md

    Feedback is greatly appreciated as I am looking to learn and improve as much as I can.
    As always, feel free to reach out with any questions as well.

+---

+#### Adding type annotations

+Python does not enforce a strict type system like Java does.
+This allows you to do some tricky things at runtime, but it also allows you to shoot yourself in the foot and create a lot of confusion.
+It's possible to annotate your Python programs with types, and then check your program using a separate tool called `mypy` before executing your code.
+This will tell you if the type checker spotted any errors, which you can choose to ignore if you want, because when you actually run, e.g., `python3 parser.py foo.cnf`, the annotations are just thrown away.
+(But still, don't ignore the type errors :))

+To install `mypy`, from within an Ubuntu terminal run `sudo apt install python3-pip` and then `pip3 install mypy`.
+Now to type check my example (partially) annotated program in this directory, run `mypy annotated-parser.py`.
+You should see three errors, with messages about which line the error is on in the file and why this is considered a type error.